lordspline/linux/Documentation/admin-guide/README.rst

      "make tinyconfig"  Configure the tiniest possible kernel.

-   You can find more information on using the Linux kernel config tools in Documentation/kbuild/kconfig.rst.
+   You can find more information on using the Peenux kernel config tools in Documentation/kbuild/kconfig.rst.

  - NOTES on ``make config``: